jviertel/capstone/README.md

 Note: As noted above, there is no frontend yet for this api, so please test using the steps provided below.

+## Models
+Models for the database are in models.py.
+The model classes also contain methods for database actions used elesewhere in the codebase.
+The models are as follows:

+#### Manufacturer

+- id: primary key, auto increments, unique identifier for Manufacturer rows relates to the manufacturer_id column foreign key in the Pedals table

+- name: string, name of the manufacturer

+- website_link: string, url of the manufacturer's website

+### Pedal

+- id: primary key, auto increments, unique identifier for Pedal rows

+- name: string, name of the pedal

+- type: string, pedal effect type

+- new_price: string, new price for the pedal, may be empty if pedal if not currently in production

+- used_price: string, used price for pedal, may be empty if pedal is brand new or used price is not lower than new price

+- manufacturer_id: foreign key, relates to id in Manufacturer table